-In a ParEvo exercise, using the web application (under development), data on these connections is accumulated in the form of two exportable matrices, known in social network analysis (SNA) jargon as (a) an adjacency matrix, and (b) an affiliation matrix, respectively.
+In a ParEvo exercise, data on these connections is accumulated in the form of two downloadable matrices, known in social network analysis (SNA) jargon as (a) an adjacency matrix, and (b) an affiliation matrix, respectively.
 An example of each is shown below.
 In the adjacency matrix, the cell values are the numbers of times the row actor has added a contribution to an existing contribution made by the column actor.
-In the affiliation matrix, the cells values indicate the number of times each column participant has contributed to a row storyline.
-In these two anonymised examples, are based on the MSC pretest exercise, which only ran for four iterations.
+In the affiliation matrix, the cells’ values indicate the number of times each column participant has contributed to a row storyline.
+These two examples are based on a pretest exercise, which only ran for four iterations.
 In exercises with more iterations, the cell values would be higher.

 - Variations across rows